compoundingeffects/bigpictureschool/business_studies.md

 4. **Marketing**: Marketing is understanding what kind of food people want and how to tell them about your restaurant.
 5. **Human Resources**: Human Resources is taking care of your staff, keeping them happy and working well.

-- **What Are the Basic Objectives of a Business?** The main goals of a business are:
+- **What are the Basic Objectives of a Business?** The main goals of a business are:
 1. **Profitability**: Profitability is making more money than you spend.
 2. **Sustainability**: Sustainability is making sure your restaurant can stay open for years to come.
 3. **Customer Satisfaction**: Customer Satisfaction involves making food that people really enjoy.